gudberg/ReactButton/README.md

 |tag          |string       |button                    |Type of element                       |
 |disabled     |bool         |false                     |to disable button                     |
 |onClick      |function     |()=>{}                    |fired after click                     |

+You can find example of usage in the demo directory, which you can run in a local development server using npm start or yarn run start